aneeshd/schedule_state/README.md

         state: day
 ```

-Template values are refreshed at every `refresh` interval.
+Template values are refreshed at every `refresh` interval, or whenever the state of any entities referenced in the template change.

 ## Services